OliverG314/UKCrimeAnalysis/README.md

 ![SWBurgTheftRob](https://github.com/user-attachments/assets/41530d16-16bb-44ee-bdab-2c56017294c2)

 This shows the counts of burglaries, thefts, and robberies in the South West region over time.
-To see trends between variables, we can normalise the counts.

 ## Chloropleth map of 1 variable